 Gospel Order (Pendle Hill pamphlet 297)

 Early Friends identified a need for the right ordering of community life, which they called “gospel order,” based in the life and teachings of Jesus.
 George Fox called this order the New Covenant of Jesus Christ, a divine, not an institutional, structure by means of which Christ could be “present in the midst of his people as ruler, governor, and orderer.”
 Instead of the rules common to churches of their time, Friends developed some essentials of faith and practice embodied in queries and advices.
-These practices encouraged them to base their inward life on worship and waiting on the Lord, to obey the promptings of the spirit through what became our social testimonies, to conduct meeting business as worship with reverence for God and love and respect for each other.
+These practices encouraged them to base their inward life on worship and waiting on the Lord, to obey the promptings of the Spirit through what became our social testimonies, to conduct meeting business as worship with reverence for God and to love and respect for each other.

 Friends believe that the gospel calls us to align our lives to the spirit of Christ and to commit ourselves to follow that Spirit.
 Our practices allow us to wait for the guidance of the Spirit in our corporate life.
 This right ordering allows us to make corporate decisions according to the sense of the meeting; to test decisions through the process of carefully constructing minutes; and to organize the community into committees entrusted with defined responsibilities.